 I mention this not just for the tigers, leopards, and cheetahs.
 The big cat building includes a display area presenting conservation projects and featuring simple games that young kids might enjoy, like “Find the Red Panda.”

-Also, it has buttons to press.
+Also, that covered area has buttons to press.
 And you can’t beat buttons to press.

 Extra animal tips